 When you see a large, black corvid in the field, it can initially be difficult to determine if it is an American crow or a common raven.
 Casual observation may not be enough to puzzle out which bird it is, particularly if you are in an area where their ranges overlap, but a closer look can reveal significant differences.
 First, watch the bird's behavior, and choose the appropriate clues to focus on – if the bird is flying, study the tail shape, wings and flight pattern, but if the bird is perched, listen for calls and note more body shape characteristics.
 Telling the birds apart if they are seen together is a simple matter, as the size difference between the species will be obvious.

 It is not always possible to determine whether a large, black corvid is an American crow or a common raven, but using different opportunities to try can be a great chance to sharpen your bird identification skills.
-Whether it is learning how to judge a bird's size, birding by ear or identifying birds in flight, each of these techniques can be useful for distinguishing between these nearly identical birds.

 Photo – Common Raven in Flight © Craig Nash